rosettatype/hyperglot/README.md

 - `speakers_date` (optional) is the publication date of the reference used for the speakers count on Wikipedia.
 - `status` (required, defaults to `living`) the status of the language, may be one of `historical, constructed, living`.
 - `source` (optional) is a list of source names used to define the orthographies, e.g. Wikipedia, Omniglot, Alvestrand.
 See below for the complete list.
-- `todo_status` (required, defaults to `todo`): one of the following:
+- `validity` (required, defaults to `todo`): one of the following:
-  - `todo` for unfinished entries which may be used to detect a potential language support with little certainty.
+  - `todo` for unfinished entries which may be used to detect a potential language support with little certainty,
+  - `weak` for entries that are complete but have not been checked, yet,
-  - `done` for entries we have checked with at least two online sources.
+  - `done` for entries we have checked with at least two online sources,
   - `verified` for entries confirmed by a native speaker or a linguist.
 - `note` (optional): a note of any kind.